open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

  * `merge` - Merge permissions from moved folder and new parent folder
  * `inherit` - Inherit folder from new parent folder, previous permissions from moved folder are dropped
  * `keep` - Keep permissions from moved folder as is, don't change anything where `keep` is the default for all three properties.
+Please be aware that when merging two permissions for the same user results in the permissions with more rights to win.
+E.g. when merging a viewer and and author permission for the same user the author permissions wins.

 # Examples

-Assuming User1 does move operations in the following Drive folder tree
+Assuming User1 does move operations in the following Drive folder tree:

 ```
 My files